phil-opp/blog_os/blog/post/04-printing-to-screen.md

 extern crate volatile;
 ```

-Let's use this crate to make writes to the VGA buffer volatile.
+Let's use it to make writes to the VGA buffer volatile.
 We update our `Buffer` type as follows:

 ```rust
 // in src/vga_buffer.rs